616: Racket Girls

 Models Inc. was a short-lived 1994 TV series, a spinoff of prime-time soap Melrose Place, about a Los Angeles modeling agency.

 A take on Mannix, a television series starring Mike Connors (1925-2017) as Joe Mannix, a private eye in Los Angeles who indulged in frequent car chases, shootouts, and fistfights.
 It aired from 1967-1975.
 Mike Connors (under the name “Touch Connors”) appeared in Show 503, Swamp Diamonds.
+The Mannix opening credits featured a fast-paced, split-screen montage of the above-mentioned chases and fisticuffs, over a theme song composed by Lalo Schifrin in triple time, unusual for a TV theme.
 (Thanks to Monique Berger for this reference.)

 Strictly Ballroom 2.